The 2 most significant factors that directly impact whether azaleas bloom are:

 Temperature is another significant factor for whether an azalea blooms.

-A late Frost is often a culprit of claiming the flowers in Spring as the flowers are simply not frost resistant.
+A late Frost is often a culprit in claiming the flowers in Spring as the flowers are simply not frost-resistant.
 Frost can turn new growth and flowers into a greyish sludge overnight.

 Azaleas have been cultivated to require a cooler period of winter dormancy as part of their cycle to help initiate blooms in the Spring with a warmer growing season for blooms and new growth.

-High temperatures will cause a flower to wilt quicker.
-Whilst watering frequently can help, azaleas are suited to climates that experience cooler temperatures in summer.
+High temperatures will cause a flower to wilt quickly.
+While watering frequently can help, azaleas are suited to climates that experience cooler temperatures in summer.

 Pruning at the Wrong Time